ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Hiring the Right Security.
 How much security and what kind?
 Matching the right skills to your specific needs can make for happier people.

 Some buildings and businesses are just now determining that they need security personnel and want to have their own people on staff (versus outsourcing to a security agency).
-Most of these questions below are important to consider even if you are hiring an agency— you want the same sort of confidence the answers should provide.
+Most of the questions below are important to consider even if you are hiring an agency—you want the same sort of confidence the answers should provide.

-How do you evaluate the people who apply and assess their abilities to cope with a criminal situation, or a disaster, or a tenant that’s locked him or her self out of their office?
-In short, how can you make sure your security people will be an asset and not a liability.
+How do you evaluate the people who apply and assess their abilities to cope with a criminal situation, a disaster, or a tenant who’s locked themselves out of their office?
+In short, how can you make sure your security people will be an asset and not a liability?

 The key is “training.”
-Evaluate the training and experience of the prospective security officer and how it applies to your needs.
-Ask yourself, and the applicant, many questions.
+Evaluate the prospective security officer’s training and experience and how they apply to your needs.
+Ask yourself and the applicant many questions.

-• Flexibility – The applicant’s training credentials may seem first-class, but how diverse has the training been.
-Fundamentals are terrific.
+- Flexibility—The applicant’s training credentials may seem first-class, but how diverse has the training been?
+The fundamentals are terrific.
 However, if the officers know only how to bodyguard high officials but not how to respond to dead batteries, your facility might have a problem.
 Providing security for an office building is much different than for a hospital, a university, or a manufacturing facility.

-Making the right decisions on security officers can make a huge difference in tenant and employee satisfaction…Literally it might be a life-or-death decision.
+Making the right decisions about security officers can make a huge difference in tenant and employee satisfaction.
+It might literally be a life-or-death decision.

 Mildew Prevention and Control.
 It looks and smells bad, it damages materials, and it sends the wrong message to your customers.
 Find out how to fight back.

-Mildew is actually a mold, carried by spores which are nearly everywhere.
-They land on surfaces all the time – it’s when they grow that you have a problem.
+Mildew is actually mold, carried by spores that are nearly everywhere.
+They land on surfaces all the time—it’s when they grow that you have a problem.
 Mildew is unsightly.
 It suggests a lack of cleanliness and care.
 But mildew problems are more than aesthetic.
 Mildew can actually attack and degrade certain materials, eventually destroying them.
 Especially indoors, mildew can cause bad smells and aggravate allergy problems.

 To help prevent mildew: